50 Affordable Family Vacation Ideas That All Ages Will Love

 Little Rock and Hot Springs, Arkansas

-Stay just outside the downtown area, on the water, at the glittering new Doubletree Hotel.
+Where to stay: Stay just outside the downtown Hot Springs area, on the water, at the glittering DoubleTree Hotel.
 The look of the hotel on the outside is cool, and the pool area jutting out on the Ouachita River is an absolute blast for kids.
 Plus, the nautical themes inside will make you feel like you’re at a quaint boutique hotel, not a chain.

 Kelly Cheng Travel Photography/Getty Images